Dimensionality Reduction: PCA and NMF

 - Not going to go through implementation

-- Will also converge to a local maxima
+- Will also converge to a local minimum

 - Implemented within

-: ‘cd’ for coordinate descent, or ‘mu’ for multiplicative updatel1_ratio
+sklearn.decomposition.NMF.n_components: number of componentsinit: how to initialize the searchsolver: ‘cd’ for coordinate descent, or ‘mu’ for multiplicative updatel1_ratio,alpha_H,alpha_W: Can regularize fit

 - Provides: